dromanov/voxtype/docs/USER_MANUAL.md

 # Voxtype User Manual

-Voxtype is a push-to-talk voice-to-text tool for Wayland Linux.
+Voxtype is a push-to-talk voice-to-text tool for Linux.
+Optimized for Wayland, works on X11 too.
 This manual covers everything you need to know to use Voxtype effectively.

 ## Table of Contents